644/dmc3cheats/README.md

 - <kbd>F7</kbd> - Gives you infinite Royal Guard gauge, Devil Trigger, items, and health, press <kbd>F7</kbd> again to disable

 Happy hacking

+#### Thanks to [serpentiem](https://github.com/serpentiem/) for providing me with the initial Cheat Table with the majority of the pointers